stape-io/user-data-extractor-web-tag/README.md

-# User Data Collection Tag for Google Tag Manager Web
+# User Data Collector Tag for Google Tag Manager Web

 This tag automatically extracts user PII (email, phone, name, etc.) from a webpage's DOM.
 It intelligently identifies form fields, normalizes the data, and can push the results to the dataLayer or browser storage.
 This is particularly useful for populating `user_data` parameters for various advertising and analytics tags.